Gene genealogies in haploid populations evolving according to sweepstakes reproduction

 \citep[Equation 4]{MS01}.

 For a given population model, one aims to identify the limiting process $\{\xi^{n}(t); t \ge 0\}$ to which $\{ \xi^{n,N}( \lfloor t/c_N \rfloor ), t \ge 0 \}$ converges in finite dimensional distributions as $N \to \infty$.
 The Kingman coalescent \citep{K82,K82b}, in which each pair of blocks in the current partition merges at rate 1, and transitions involving more than two blocks are not possible, holds for a large class of population models \citep{mohle1998robustness}.
 A more general class of coalescents, in which a random number of blocks merges each time, are generally referred to as multiple-merger coalescents \citep{P99,DK99,S99,S00}.
 They arise for example from population models of sweepstakes reproduction \citep{HM12,schweinsberg03,SW08,EW06,BLS15,HM11b}.
 Lambda-coalescents ($\Lambda$-coalescents) are multiple-merger coalescents where mergers occur asynchronously \citep{Gnedin2014}.
 They are characterised by a finite measure $\Lambda_{+}$ on $(0,1]$ \citep{P99}.
-In a $\Lambda$-coalescent (we will refer to the associated block-counting process as a coalescent), a given group of $k \ge 2 \ge m$ blocks merges at the rate \citep[Equation~4]{S99}
+In a $\Lambda$-coalescent, a given group of \breyta{$2 \le k \le m$} blocks merges at the rate \citep[Equation~4]{S99}

 \citep{S99,DK99,P99}.
-The Kingman coalescent is thus a special case of a $\Lambda$-coalescent where $c =1$ and $\Lambda_{+}=0$ in \eqref{eq:19}.
-We refer to \citep{BB09} for a summary of the connection between $\Lambda$-coalescents and forward-in-time diffusions tracing the frequency of genetic types in populations evolving according to sweepstakes reproduction.
+The Kingman coalescent is thus a special case of a $\Lambda$-coalescent where $c =1$ and $\Lambda_{+}=0$ in ~\eqref{eq:19}. \breyta{~\cite{BB09} discuss the connection between $\Lambda$-coalescents and forward-in-time Fleming-Viot measure-valued diffusions \citep{fleming79:_some_markov,ethier93:_flemin_viot} tracing the frequency of genetic types in populations evolving according to sweepstakes reproduction.}

-We will verify Case~\ref{item:2} of Theorem~\ref{thm:haplrandomalpha} and Case~\ref{item:9} of Theorem~\ref{thm:hapl-alpha-random-one} given in \S~\ref{mathresults} by checking the conditions of \citep[Proposition~3]{schweinsberg03} (see also \citep{S99} and \citep{MS01}). \begin{propn}[\citep{schweinsberg03}, Proposition~3; conditions for convergence to a $\Lambda$-coalescent] Suppose, with $c_{N}$ defined in Definition~\ref{def:cNhapl} (see \eqref{eq:6})
+We will verify Case~\ref{item:2} of Theorem~\ref{thm:haplrandomalpha} and Case~\ref{item:9} of Theorem~\ref{thm:hapl-alpha-random-one} given in \S~\ref{mathresults} by checking the conditions of \citep[Proposition~3]{schweinsberg03} (see also \citep{S99} and \citep{MS01}). \begin{propn}[\citep{schweinsberg03}, Proposition~3; conditions for convergence to a $\Lambda$-coalescent] Suppose, with $c_{N}$ defined in Definition~\ref{def:cNhapl} (see ~\eqref{eq:6})